clojusc/friend-oauth2/examples/README.md

    :callback {:domain "http://<HERE>" :path "/<AND HERE>"}})
 ```

-At that point, you should be able to start it up using lein:
+At that point, you should be able to start it up using one of the aliases, which will load ring server in headless mode:

+    lein appdotnet
+    lein facebook
+    lein github
-    lein ring server(-headless)
+    lein google

 ## License